Executive Compass specialises in the completion of high-quality, winning tenders for civil engineering.

 - Highway improvements

 - Hard landscaping – for example construction of retaining walls, steps and ramps, paved areas or playgrounds

 - Vegetation clearance

 - Major and complex projects – typically this involves, large one-off projects above £500,000 in value covering new build, renovations and repairs.
 Works typically encompass public buildings, infrastructure such as drainage, roads, flood defences, bridges, coastal defences and contamination remediation.

-As you would expect from the diverse range of organisations commissioning civil engineering works, priorities can vary significantly, and this is reflected in the types of responses and supporting evidence required during the tender process.
+As you would expect from the diverse range of organisations commissioning civil engineering works, priorities can vary significantly, and this is reflected in the types of responses and supporting evidence required during the tender process and in the tender documents.
 Our team of bid writers have extensive experience and knowledge in the types of information and responses required, and are well-placed to add significant value to submissions by ensuring the responses reflect the requirements of the commissioning authority.

-Some of the common themes that companies looking to tender for civils contracts should be aware of across all sectors include:
+Some of the common themes in the invitation to tender that companies looking to tender for civils contracts should be aware of include: